Health Declaration: Ensuring a Safe and Comfortable Flight with Himalaya Airlines

 Portable Electronic Device (PED)

 For safety reasons and in line with the Department of Civil Aviation Authority of Nepal guidelines, mobile phones and all PEDs must be switched off and stowed during takeoff, landing and during abnormal emergency landing.
-PED such as radio transmitters, walkie-talkies, radios, pagers, electronic toys and any devices with cellular network service must be switched off once the aircraft doors have closed and shall not be used on board during the entire flight.
+PED such as power bank, radio transmitters, walkie-talkies, radios, pagers, electronic toys and any devices with cellular network service must be switched off once the aircraft doors have closed and shall not be used on board during the entire flight.